Sustainability

 Implementation of Measures to Prevent and Mitigate ESG Risks

-Since May 2021, we have been holding human rights study sessions by inviting experts to provide education to employees and business partners.
-Through these efforts, we aim to deepen understanding of human rights issues together with our business partners and promote corporate activities that respect human rights.
+Since May 2021, we have been holding human rights study sessions by inviting experts to provide education to employees, business partners, and suppliers.
+Through these efforts, we aim to deepen understanding of human rights issues together with our business partners and suppliers, and promote corporate activities that respect human rights.

 Fiscal Year Number of Sessions